ShabnamHaque/QR-code-generator/README.md

  **QR-CODE-IMAGE-GENERATOR**

-Clone the repo in your PC.
+Clone the repo in your PC.<br />
-Run the solution.js file
+Run the solution.js file<br />
 a prompt in the terminal shall come up where you will asked to type in the URL.
+Press Enter.<br />
-Press Enter The corresponding qr-image generated will be saved as **qrimage.png** and the URL will be saved in URL.txt.
+The corresponding qr-image generated will be saved as **qrimage.png** and the URL will be saved in URL.txt.<br /><br />

 Voila!